 Building Breakthroughs

-In Bogotá, Rappi's co-founders started with a unique idea: delivering anything locals desired.
-To test the idea, co-founder Simón Borrero eagerly pitched cyclists whenever they stopped at busy intersections.
-He even personally delivered a burger and roses, posing as a waiter, for a customer's marriage proposal.
-This hands-on ethos helped drive Rappi’s future meteoric rise as Latin America’s everything store.
+In Bogotá, Rappi's co-founders started with a bold idea: delivering anything locals desired.
+To test the idea, Simón Borrero pitched cyclists at busy intersections.
+He even personally delivered a burger and roses for a marriage proposal.
+This hands-on ethos helped drive Rappi’s rise as Latin America’s everything store.

 Rappi